All women need the term “gaslighting”. Well, all people really.

 “You disrespect me,” he tells her.
 “You made me not open up,” he says.

-His handling of the situation was so poor, that almost 200 complaints were sent to media watchdog Ofcom following Wednesday's episode.
+His handling of the situation was so poor, that almost 200 complaints were sent to media watchdog Ofcom following the above episode.

 Manipulation is nothing new in the villa, but seeing so much of it in this year’s show is a sad reflection of life both inside and out in the wider world: in a culture where it’s no longer acceptable to be a caveman in the #metoo era, so those who want to keep women under control are looking for new ways to do it.